 The study of history offers a wide variety of options.
-Many of our students go into such fields as journalism, museum work, library work, or the business world.
+Many of our students become teachers at the K-12 or college level.
+Some pursue federal, state, or local government jobs like city managers or state archivists.
+Others go into such fields as law, journalism, museum work, library work, or the business world.
 Companies often recruit liberal arts graduates who have an education providing them with a rich and varied background and who demonstrate skills in written and oral communication and the organization and synthesizing of complex information.
 There is no better field of study than history to sharpen these skills.

 Scholarships are generally awarded for academic achievement, special abilities, ACT or SAT scores, and upon other criteria as defined by specific scholarship programs.
-Many scholarships are available in addition to special fellowships which include the Floyd F. Ewing, the Merle Anthony, and the Forrest D. Monahan, Jr. awards.
+Many scholarships are available in addition to special fellowships which include the Floyd F. Ewing and the Forrest D. Monahan, Jr. awards.

 June 2-3, 2016 - Symposium: On Friday, June 3, twelve dynamic speakers will address the remarkable history of women ranchers in Texas!